 stalk love to read, I can see that food allergies are a seriously important topic and everyone is looking for support and helpful resources.

 I’m thrilled that my EasyLunchboxes make it easier for families to pack allergy-safe meals, but what about the actual food?
 It can be an overwhelming responsibility to send a child with severe food allergies off to school or what should be a simple outing with friends.
-So I’ve put together a little list that I hope will be of help:
+So I’ve put together some background information and a resource list that I hope will be of help:

 Allergy resources you can use